Central Bank Digital Currency with Collateral-constrained Banks: Dynamic effects of introducing CBDC

 where

 These equilibrium conditions closely parallel those of a standard real business cycle model.
-Unlike the standard model, however, the auxiliary variables $\Omega_t^c$ and $\Omega_t^x$, summarize the impact of the household's preference for liquidity on consumption/savings and leisure choices.
-Moreover, the term $m_{t+1}\mu+n_{t+1}\left(\nu(\zeta_{t+1},\zeta_{t+1}) + \zeta_{t+1}\rho\right)$ in the resource constraint shows the societal costs of providing liquidity to the household incurred by the government and banks.
+Unlike the standard model, however, the auxiliary variable $\Omega_t$ summarizes the impact of the household's preference for liquidity on consumption/savings choices.
+Moreover, the terms $m_{t+1}\mu$ and $n_{t+1}\left(\nu(\zeta_{t+1},\zeta_{t+1}) + \zeta_{t+1}\rho\right)$ in the resource constraint show the societal costs of providing liquidity to the household incurred by the government and banks, respectively.
+The societal costs of providing CBDC, $m_{t+1}\mu$, are simply the product of the amount of CBDC in circulation and the government's unit cost of supply (and managing) CBDC.
+On the other hand, the societal costs of bank deposits, $n_{t+1}\left(\nu(\zeta_{t+1},\zeta_{t+1}) + \zeta_{t+1}\rho\right)$, include both the bank's direct resource cost, $n_{t+1}\nu(\zeta_{t+1},\zeta_{t+1})$ and the government's cost of issuing reserves, $n_{t+1}\zeta_{t+1}\rho$, which are used to back up deposit issuance.

-We combine the household's first-order condition for deposits, equation (\ref{een}), with the expression for real balances, equation (\ref{funz}) to derive the deposit demand:
+We combine the household's first-order condition for deposits, equation (\ref{een}), with the expression for real balances, equation (\ref{funz}), to derive the deposit demand:

-where we combine the first-order conditions for deposits and reserves from the bank's problem, (\ref{optn}) and (\ref{optr}), to derive the expressions for the equilibrium deposit spread, $\chi_{t+1}^n$:
+We combine the bank first-order conditions for deposits (\ref{optn}) and reserves (\ref{optr}) to derive the expressions for the equilibrium deposit spread, $\chi_{t+1}^n$: